Borgia swimmers compete in tri-meet

-Continuing its momentum from last Saturday’s Ft.
-Zumwalt North Invitational second-place finish, the St. Francis Borgia Regional boys swimming Knights returned to the St. Peters Rec-Plex Tuesday.
+Continuing its momentum from the Ft.
+Zumwalt North Invitational second-place finish, the St. Francis Borgia Regional boys swimming Knights returned to the St. Peters Rec-Plex last Tuesday.

-Although results were incomplete, Borgia scored 76 points, Timberland had 61, and Ft.
-Zumwalt North recorded 55 through the 500 freestyle.
-Results past that point were not available at deadline.
+Borgia scored 119 points, Ft.
+Zumwalt South ended with 101 and Timberland had 100 points.

 “The boys did great,” Borgia Head Coach Jennifer Alferman-Molitor said.
 “We had some PRs and some really good races.
 I was very impressed with how we placed in the meet.”